Directed and Edited by Doug Pray

 SCRATCH is a film that explores the world of the hip-hop DJ.
 From the birth of hip-hop, when pioneering DJ's began extending breaks on their party records (which helped inspire break dancing and rap), to the invention of scratching and "beat-juggling" vinyl, to its more recent explosion as a musical movement called "turntablism," it's a story of underdogs and virtuosos who have radically changed the way we hear and create music.

 The film features some of the world's best DJ's, whether famous for solo scratching, competing in DJ battles, playing for rap artists, or just rocking parties with the most insane records ever dug up.
 With dynamic performances and interviews with DJ's Q-bert, Mix Master Mike (of Beastie Boys fame) Rob Swift and the X-ecutioners, Cut Chemist & NuMark (of Jurassic 5), DJ Craze, The Bullet Proof Space Travelers, Babu (of Dilated Peoples), DJ Krush, DJ Premier (Gang Starr), and others, along with "old-school" innovators like Afrika Bambaataa, Jazzy Jay and GrandWizard Theodore (who is widely acknowledged as having invented the idea of scratching vinyl in the first place).

 SCRATCH had its world premiere at the Sundance Film Festival in 2001 and was nominated for an Independent Spirit Award.
-It was released in theaters nationwide by Palm Pictures and the DVD is still widely available in video and music stores.
+It has recently been re-released by Sundance and is available on iTunes, Netflix, Amazon and elsewhere.
 After its release, the film inspired two world tours of top DJs, and a performance movie named "SCRATCH: ALL THE WAY LIVE" (also Directed by Doug Pray and Produced by Brad Blondheim).